Feininon/ASTROWORLD/README.md

 03.RNNmodelTrainSave.py - training the RNN(LSTM) model and saving it.
 04.predictionINTE.py - predicts the Intensity of the given audio.
-05.predictionEMO.py - predicts the Emotion of the given audio. all the .wav file is just for samples audio
+05.predictionEMO.py - predicts the Emotion of the given audio. all the .wav file is just for samples audio.